All data is current as of 2013, unless otherwise noted.

 Where there is no public defender office and to handle conflicts where there is such an office, the VIDC executive director administers a statewide roster of private attorneys who are qualified to handle right to counsel cases.

-Alone among the states and territories, Virginia’s Constitution does not expressly contain a right to counsel in criminal cases.
+Among all of the states and territories, only South Carolina and Virginia do not expressly provide a right to counsel in criminal cases in their Constitutions.

 Virginia Code Annotated, §§ 19.2-157 through 19.2-163.8